dg/ftp-deployment/readme.md

 An `.htdeployment` file is uploaded to the server, which contains MD5 hashes of all the files and is used for synchronization.
-So the next time you run `deployment.php`, only modified files are uploaded and deleted files are deleted on server (if it is not forbidden by the `allowdelete` directive).
+So the next time you run `deployment.php`, only modified files are uploaded and deleted files are deleted on server (if it is not forbidden by the `allowDelete` directive).

 Uploaded files can be processed by a preprocessor.
 These rules are predefined in the `deployment.php` file: `.css` files are compressed using the YUI Compressor and `.js` minified by Google Closure Compiler.
 These